Full Hair Transplants: Is Complete Coverage Possible?

 Unfortunately, donor hair is not able to grow back.
 This is because the whole hair follicle (containing the hair bulb, dermal papilla, sebaceous cells, dermal fat, and a little skin) is harvested during a transplant.
 It’s necessary to remove the whole hair follicle in order for the hair to be able to grow again when it’s transplanted into the balding or thinning area.
 Think of it like replanting a tree — you need to dig up the roots with the tree so it can thrive in another location.

-Most men have about 8,000–10,000 follicular units (or hair graft) in their donor area.
-This begs the question, “what is the maximum number of hair grafts that can be harvested?”
-Doctors have varying opinions on this and often disagree about how much can be extracted without decreasing the density so much as to be noticeable.
-However, estimates range from 35%–50%.
+Most men have about 8,000–10,000 follicular units (or hair grafts) in their donor area.
+This begs the question, 'what is the maximum number of hair grafts that can be harvested?'
+Doctors have varying opinions on this, but it ultimately comes down to how much can be extracted without decreasing the donor area's density so much as to be noticeable, which is why each patient has their own assessment.
+Estimates range from 35%–50%, so in any case, nowhere near even the lowest of the average available - 8,000 grafts.
+Hair transplant surgeons will always discuss the possibilities with the patient.
 Even if harvesting up to 50% of the donor area is possible, that leaves a limit of 4,000–5,000 grafts available for a full hair transplant.
-As mentioned above, body hair can help “extend” the donor area but is generally not used as a primary source.
+As mentioned above, body hair can help 'extend' the donor area but is generally not used as a primary source.
 Hair loss is also not only genetic but affected by age.
 So another concern is that as you get older, the density in your donor area will also naturally decrease.
-If too many grafts are removed for a transplant and your hair density decreases, you may end up with hair that looks very thin or “moth-eaten” in your donor area.
+If too many grafts are removed for a transplant and your hair density decreases, you may end up with hair that looks very thin or 'moth-eaten' in your donor area.
 To keep your donor area looking full, and to avoid creating the very bald patches you are trying to eliminate, your doctor will ensure they don’t remove too many grafts.
 If they harvest too many in an effort to fill balding areas on the top and front, the hair at the back of your head could be left looking thin and possibly with bald patches.
 All of these factors mean the supply of donor hair available for a full hair transplant will always have a limit.